wizards-of-lua/wizards-of-lua/docs/configuration-file.md

 ## Format
 The contents of <tt>wizards-of-lua.luacfg</tt> is valid Lua code which is loaded and executed by Wol at server startup.
 "General", "RestApi", and "Wizard" are internal functions that accept a Lua table as parameter.
-All values (with the exception of the wizard id) are optional - in that sense that you can omit the assignment, but Wol will choose a default value and store it into this file.
+All values (with the exception of the wizard id) are optional - in that sense that you can omit the assignment, but on the next startup Wol will choose sensible default values and store them into this file.

 ### General
 This function sets the mod's general configuration.